rsimba/nuklus/content/posts/jncis-ent-voice-vlan.md

 ```

 ## Verification
-We can confirm below that both voice and data VLANs are configured on both access and trunk port.
+We can confirm below that both the voice and data VLANs are configured on both the access and trunk ports.
 ```
 rsimba@acc1# run show vlans